-By pushing the MENU button (the rightmost on Figure 3-2 Basic screen) the user invokes the MENU SELECTION screen (see Figure 5-1 MENU SELECTION).
-Each menu can be selected by the ITEM (up and down) buttons and SELECT.
+By pushing the MENU button (the rightmost on Figure 3-2 Basic screen without ACOM 04AT antenna tuner assigned) the user invokes the MENU SELECTION screen (see Figure 5-1 MENU SELECTION).
+Each menu can be selected by the \bigtriangledown ITEM or ITEM \triangle buttons and SELECT button.
 These are described in Sections 5.1 through 5.6 below.